List of Predator (franchise) characters: Coyle

 Coyle (Keegan-Michael Key) was a former Marine and the best friend of Baxley, he is with him throughout the entire film and teams up with Baxley alone to take on the Apex Predator.
 Throughout the film he constantly makes jokes in an attempt to hide the past when he fired upon another vehicle of his own platoon (the only survivor being Baxley).
 He also receives fatal wounds from the Apex Predator, So he and Baxley commit suicide by killing each other out of brotherly love to end the pain.

 Lynch

-Lynch (Alfie Allen) is a former Marine and sniper who suffers from PTSD.
+Lynch (Alfie Allen) is a former Marine and sniper who has PTSD.
 Lynch is mentioned to have once single-handedly wiped out an enemy platoon, something he views with pride.
 While preparing to snipe Traeger and his men, Lynch's arm is blown off by the Apex Predator.
 Lynch fires a flare gun to alert the others to the Apex Predator's presence before he is killed.